EOSIO/eosio.cdt/docs/06_how-to-guides/50_how-to-create-and-use-action-wrappers.md

 #### 2.2.
 Instantiate The Action Wrapper

-Instantiate the `mod_action`, specifying the contract to send the action to as the first argument.
-In this case, it is assumed the contract is deployed to `multiindexex` account, and a structure which is defined by two parameters: the self account, obtained by `get_self()` call, and the `active` permission (you can modify these two parameters based on your requirements).
+Instantiate the `mod_action`.
+Specify the contract to send the action to as the first argument.
+In this case, it is assumed the contract is deployed to `multiindexex` account.
+Specify a structure with two parameters: the self account, obtained by `get_self()` call, and the `active` permission (you can modify these two parameters based on your requirements).

 ```diff
 #include <multi_index_example.hpp>